edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 **Why This Data Structure Works**

-* **`Mutex<T> :** Think of a Mutex like a single key to a room.
-Since multiple threads are trying to write to the screen at the exact same time, their text would get completely mixed up and messy.
+* **`Mutex<T>` :** like a single key to a room.
+Multiple threads may want to write at the same time, but only one thread can acquire the lock at a time.
 The mutex ensures that only one thread grabs the "lock" at a time, writes its line, and then hands the key to the next thread.
 * **`Box<dyn Write + Send>` :**
 * **`dyn Write`:** This makes the writer universal.
 Because it accepts *any* type that implements Rust's `Write` trait, the struct doesn't just work for `io::stdout()`, it can also write to a local log file or an in-memory test buffer without changing the logic of the program.
 * **`Send`:** tells the Rust compiler that ownership of the writer can safely be transferred between threads.